vaibhav-sinha/kong-java-client/README.md

 Only those plugins are supported which might need configuration through code.
 For example, adding rate limit for a new consumer when there is a new signup.
 Plugins which require one time configuration are not supported.

+### Example Usage

-Example Usage: To add credentials for a new Consumer for Basic Auth
+To add credentials for a new Consumer for Basic Auth

     kongClient.getBasicAuthService().addCredentials("con-su-mer-id", "username", "password");

+To add OAuth2 Plugin for an API

+    //See: RetrofitApiPluginServiceTest.java
+    kongClient.getApiPluginService().addPluginForApi(API_NAME, oauth2Plugin);

+To add an Application for a Consumer for OAuth2

+    //See: RetrofitOAuth2ManageServiceTest.java
+    kongClient.getOAuth2ManageService().createConsumerApplication(CONSUMER_ID,
+        new Application(appName, appRedirectUrl, appClientId, appClientSecret));

+To do the OAuth2 Process (Authorization Code)

+    //See: RetrofitOAuth2ProcessServiceTest.java
+    kongClient.getOAuth2ProcessService().authorize(API_URI, authorizationRequest);
+    kongClient.getOAuth2ProcessService().grantToken(API_URI, grantTokenRequest)